bluebanquise/bluebanquise/roles/addons/nic_nmcli/readme.rst

                 - 10.12.0.0/24 10.10.0.2 300

 .. note:
-  In route4 list, first element is network to reach (0.0.0.0/0 for all), second is gateway to use, and last optional one is metric to set for this route.
+  In route4 list, each element of the list is a tuple with the network destination in first position, gateway in second position and optionally the metric in third position.

 Changelog
 ^^^^^^^^^